ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

            .. activecode::  ch4Ex5q
               :language: java
+              :autograde: unittest
+              :practice: T

               The following code should print "Your name is Carly and your favorite color is red".
-Finish the code so that it prints the output correctly.
+Finish the code so that it prints the output correctly using the variables provided.
               ~~~~
               public class Test1
               {